Skip to main content

 RPC Elections

-In Celo's RPC elections (formerly validator elections), holders of the native asset, CELO, may participate and earn rewards for doing so.
-Accounts do not cast votes for validators directly, but instead vote for Groups.
+In Celo's RPC elections (formerly validator elections), holders of the native asset CELO participate in the process to support network operations and earn rewards for voting.

-Unlike in other proof-of-stake systems, holding Locked Gold or voting for a group does not put that amount 'at risk' from slashing due to the behavior of validators or validator groups.
-Only the stake put up by a validator or group may be slashed.
+Unlike in other proof-of-stake systems, holding Locked Gold or voting for a group does not put that amount 'at risk' from slashing due to the behavior of node providers.
+Only the stake put up by a node provider or group may be slashed.

 Implementation